everx-labs/flex/README.md

 between bid–ask spread, impact and volatility in order-driven markets,” Quantitative Finance, vol. 8, no. 1, pp. 41–57, 2008]

-## How does FLEX solves this
+## How does FLEX solve this

-Flex achieves distribution and speed by distributing the logic among many atomic smart contracts, while simultaneously distributing search logic into user computers.
+Flex achieves load balancing and speed of execution by distributing the logic among many atomic smart contracts, while simultaneously transfering search and decision logic to user computers.
 All Order Book contracts addresses are deterministically calculated: the Trading Pair and its Price order contracts.

 For instance TON- XTIP3 will resolve a Root of TON-XTIP3 trading pair.
 User then can calculate an address of a particular Price Contract by entering a Price.
 Code Hash=$TON-TIP3 Data=1.2 will calculate an address of a contract that currently trades a TON-TIP3 pair at 1.2 TON per 1 TIP3 token.